erigontech/erigon/docs/programmers_guide/header_download.md

 # Block header download process
-This process is a collectin of data structures and algorithms to perform the task of obtaining a consistent and verified header chain from peers over the network.
+This process is a collection of data structures and algorithms to perform the task of obtaining a consistent and verified header chain from peers over the network.
 ## Data structures
 All data structures, except for the files, are kept in operating memory (RAM), and do not survive an interruption, a crash, or a powerdown.
 Therefore, there is `RECOVER` algorithm described later, which initialises all transitent data structures from the files.